ArnabChatterjee20k/FeedbackIO/README.md

 Can be solved using an external queue/collection updation.
 Queue col updated -> function for updating space,landingpage and deleting old file
 > Image change is unlikely to happen most of the time

+### Improvements
+1. Currently all pages and routes are totally dynamic and no caching getting done.
+So can be cached
+2. By using a domain, we can use apex domains to serve personalised pages
+3. Polls creation , form creation ,etc